easydns/chapps/README.md

 element of that delegation request payload to use, defaulting to `sasl_username`.
 This is because our customers use a password auth process, so the `sasl_username` directly corresponds to the entity which is paying for the email quota.
-For a similar reason, `ccert_subject` is used as a backup, after `sasl_username`.
-If neither is populated, `sender` and `client_address` are checked in that order.
-The `client_address` is an extreme fallback because it will always have a value, while `sender` may under some circumstances be empty.
+In certain circumstances (when authentication fails), the `sasl_username` field is blank.
+Since v0.3.11, when we find it blank we attribute that to authentication failure, and we provide some extra config elements to control this behavior.

+If the config key `require_user_key` is set to **True**, then only that key will be checked for contents to identify the user, and if it is empty, an `AuthenticationFailedException` will be raised, which will cause the `no_user_key_response` to be sent back via Postfix.
+If `require_user_key` is **False**, then a series of fields will be searched as outlined below.

-At present, there is little sanitation on this field.
+At present, there is little sanitation on the `user_key` field.
 It is never evaluated as code, but it is used directly as the attribute name for the value dereference.
 If that yields no value, or if it is not specified, CHAPPS looks for `sasl_username` first, then `ccert_subject`, and if there is none, it falls back to `sender`, which can also be blank.
 In that extreme case, CHAPPS uses